About · KFXE

 What is The Pilot Port?

 A Part 61 flight school and aviation operations company at Fort Lauderdale Executive Airport (KFXE).
 The training side runs Cirrus SR20 instruction from zero hours through CFI/CFII.
-The operations side runs fleet management, dry leases, pilot supply, refurbishment, and AeroTech for aircraft owners.
+The operations side runs fleet management, dry leases, pilot supply, refurbishment, and the AeroTech ops platform for aircraft owners.

 Why Part 61 and not Part 141?